pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

     idata_mm.extend(pm.sample_posterior_predictive(idata_mm))
 ```

+### Model Evaluation Checks

+We can see quickly here how this factor structure seems to sample better and retains a consistency of scale.

 ```{code-cell} ipython3
 fig, axs = plt.subplots(1, 2, figsize=(20, 9))
 axs = axs.flatten()
 az.plot_energy(idata_mm, ax=axs[0])
 az.plot_forest(idata_mm, var_names=["lambdas1", "lambdas2", "lambdas3"], combined=True, ax=axs[1]);
 ```

+We can also pull out the more typical patterns of model evaluation by assessing the fit between the posterior predicted covariances and the sample covariances.
+This is a sanity check to assess local model fit statistics.
+The below code iterates over draws from the posterior predictive distribution and calculates the covariance or correlation matrix on eah draw, we calculate the residuals on each draw between each of the covariances and then average across the draws.

 ```{code-cell} ipython3
 def get_posterior_resids(idata, samples=100, metric="cov"):